jmejia8/Metaheuristics.jl/README.md

 ## Algorithms

-Some representative metaheuristics have developed here, including those for single- and multi-objective optimization.
+Some representative metaheuristics are developed here, including those for single- and multi-objective optimization.
 Moreover, some constraint handling techniques have been considered in most of the implemented algorithms.